-- Lending Rate of State Bank of India; [Late Payment Surcharge (LPS)] - c) 5.3 The respondent shall pay the bill on monthly basis; - d) 5.4 The respondent shall cause to put in place an irrevocable revolving Letter of Credit issued in favour of the petitioner by a Scheduled Bank for one month's billing value; - e) 5.5 The respondent shall make payment for the eligible bill amount by the due date of payment; - f) 5.6 The respondent shall pay the bills of petitioner promptly; - g) 11.4 ... any party may approach TSERC to resolve the dispute under Section 86(1)(f) of the Electricity Act, 2003; - 11.
-Prima facie, the prayer in this petition is about action of the respondent in not making the payment in accordance with the provisions of the PPA.
-The petitioner has identified the outstanding amount due against monthly bills for the period from October 2020 to September 2021 as Rs.60,39,84,450/- along with LPS amount thereof Rs.3,73,00,929/- as on 31.10.2021 and an amount Rs.15,31,38,960/- towards LPS against monthly bills prior to October 2020 in terms of Article 5.2 of the PPA payable by respondent. - 12.
-The petitioner further contends that the respondent is yet to open the Letter of Credit as provided in Clause 5.4 of Article 5 of the PPA, as such, it is alleged that the payments are delayed.
-Therefore, the prayer is sought not only for release of payments due along with interest thereon for late payment and interest for the payment made beyond the 'Due Date of Payment' but also for directions to the respondent for opening of irrevocable revolving Letter of Credit in favour of petitioner and for making all future payments in a timely manner, though there is no mention of the amount for subsequent period. - 13.
-The Commission is of the view that in the absence of any contest made by the respondent as to the veracity of the claims made by the petitioner, there shall not be any dispute on the amounts payable by the respondent to the petitioners.
+- a) 5.1 For the Delivered Energy, Solar Power Developer (petitioner) shall furnish a bill to the DISCOM (respondent) for the billing month on or before the 5th working day following the Meter Reading Date; - b) 5.2 Any payment made beyond the Due Date of Payment, the respondent shall pay simple interest at prevailing base Prime Lending Rate of State Bank of India; [Late Payment Surcharge (LPS)] - c) 5.3 The respondent shall pay the bill on monthly basis; - d) 5.4 The respondent shall cause to put in place an irrevocable revolving Letter of Credit issued in favour of the petitioner by a Scheduled Bank for one month's billing value; - e) 5.5 The respondent shall kame payment for the eligible bill amount by the due date of payment; - f) 5.6 The respondent shall pay the bills of petitioner promptly; - g) 11.4 ... any party may approach TSERC to resolve the dispute under Section 86 (1) (f) of the Electricity Act, 2003;

+11. Prima facie, the prayer in this petition is about action of the respondent in not making the payment in accordance with the provisions of the PPA.
+The petitioner has identified the outstanding amount due against monthly bills for the period from November 2020 to September 2021 as Rs.18,00,39,420/- along with LPS amount thereof Rs.1,02,30,550/- as on 10.11.2021 and an amount Rs.4,78,86,372/- towards LPS against monthly bills prior to November 2020 in terms of Article 5.2 of the PPA payable by respondent.

+12. The petitioner further contends that the respondent is yet to open the Letter of Credit as provided in Clause 5.4 of Article 5 of the PPA, as such, it is alleged that the payments are delayed.
+Therefore, the prayer is sought not only for release of payments due along with interest thereon for late payment and interest for the payment made beyond the 'Due Date of Payment' but also for directions to the respondent for opening of irrevocable revolving Letter of Credit in favour of petitioner by respondent and for making all future payments in a timely manner, though there is no mention of the amount for subsequent period.

+13. The Commission is of the view that in the absence of any contest made by the respondent as to the veracity of the claims made by the petitioner, there shall not be any dispute on the amounts payable by the respondent to the petitioners.
 However, as per the provisions of the PPA, when the petitioner has complied with its part to the PPA by delivering the electricity energy to the respondent, the respondent is bound to make payment for the same without any demur.
-Further, in terms of the PPA such occurrence and continuation of event of non-payment of dues by the respondent to the petitioner and when the petitioner is unable to recover the outstanding amount, shall constitute "DISCOM (Respondent) Event of Default".
+Further, in terms of the PPA such occurrence and continuation of event of non-payment of dues by the respondent to the petitioner and the petitioner is unable to recover the outstanding amount, shall constitute "DISCOM (Respondent) Event of Default".

-- 14. The Commission takes judicial notice of a decision rendered by the Hon'ble APTEL in the matter of Bangalore Electricity Supply Company Ltd. Vs. Devangere Sugar Company Limited [Appeal No.176 of 2009].
-The observations made by the Hon'ble APTEL are extracted below: - "23.
+14. The Commission takes judicial notice of a decision rendered by the Hon'ble APTEL in the matter of Bangalore Electricity Supply Company Ltd. Vs. Devangere Sugar Company Limited [Appeal No.176 of 2009].
+The observations made by the Hon'ble APTEL are extracted below:

+"23.
 Besides this, there is one more breach.
 Under Clause 6.6, the Corporation (Appellant) shall establish and maintain transferable, sustainable and irrevocable revolving Letter of Credit (LOC) in favour of the company (Respondent).